ewingson/lib/README.md

 # lib
 libs for solid

-//moved to gitlab march twenty-twenty
+//moved in parts to gitlab march twenty-twenty